Stajky/ue-style-guide/README.md

 #### 4.8.1 Use Modules or Plugins when the opportunity arises
 Unreal offers two main ways to organize code into logical modules: Modules and Plugins.

 Modules are specific to a project, and sharing them between projects typically involves copy-pasting.
 Plugins, on the other hand, are more sophisticated.
 They can be uploaded to Fab (if they meet UE requirements) and kept separate from your main project.
-Both serve the same purpose—organizing code.
+Both serve the same purpose -> organizing code.

 Use plugins when it makes sense, but avoid over-organizing.
 Keep in mind that plugins don’t automatically have access to game classes unless you explicitly include them, which can limit interconnectivity.